isikyus/defenders-of-kathrakopolis/README.md

 maybe a shimmering forcefield -- unless you have a way to hide it (perhaps by spending ✪ on the _glamered_ quality).

+### Other House Rules

+Oozemorph Shifters in ooze form may use powers bought with ✪ (i.e. magic items) as though they had a full set of humanoid magic item slots.

 ## License and Disclaimer

 This document is based on Open Game License (OGL)-licensed